rspears74/ToastNotifications/README.md

 Using PositionProvider option you can specify the place where notifications should appear.

-There are three built-in position providers
+There are three built-in position providers:
  * WindowPositionProvider - notifications are tracking position of specified window.
  * PrimaryScreenPositionProvider - notifications appears always on main screen in specified position.
  * ControlPositionProvider - notifications are tracking position of specified UI control.